This post may contain affiliate links. For more information, read my disclosure policy.

 There are some occasions where you can substitute oil (i.e. vegetable oil) for butter, but that’s mostly in quick breads or cake, and it still changes the salt and flavor of your recipe.
 Check out my complete substitution list here.

-Did you know you can freeze butter?
+Can you freeze butter?

 Yup, it’s true.
 I freeze butter all the time.
 Whenever Challenge sends me a shipment, I freeze it knowing I cannot possibly use it all before it expires.
 I used to buy butter in bulk at Costco and freeze it as well.
 I bake way more than the average person so if a normal person was to buy bulk butter at Costco it might not last until they’re able to use it.
 Freeze it to increase the longevity of the butter!
 Then you’ll always have affordable real butter!